uwegeercken/datagenerator2/README.md

 - generate random data according to a given regular expression (to be implemented)
 - transform the generated data values: uppercase, lowercase, base64 encode, negate, round, encrypt and more
 - export rows of generated data in CSV, Excel or Json
-- export rows of generated data in Parquet format (to be implemented)
+- export rows of generated data in Parquet format - including partitioning

 ## Types of generators
 Different types of generators are available to generate different type of data such as strings, numbers, dates, etc.

-For each field specified in the yaml configuration file one of the generators has to be defined.
+For each field specified in the yaml configuration file one of the generators has to be defined by specifying a field type in the data configuration file:
+The type for each field can be one of following values:
+- category
+- randomstring
+- randomlong
+- randomdouble

+If no type is specified then type=category is assumed.

 ### Random Strings
-This type of generator generates purely random text.
+This type of generator (type=randomstring) generates purely random text.
 The options in the yaml configuration file allow to specify the range of characters to be used for constructing the random text.
 Additional options allow to specify the minimum and maximum length.
 Setting minLength=maxLength will create a constant length string.

 #### Available options: